ashleysommer/django-sanic-adaptor/README.md

-Django Sanic Adaptor - Run your Django Application Asynchronously using the sanic runtime.
+Django Sanic Adaptor - Run your Django Application Asynchronously using the sanic http server.